thschleicher/weblogic-buildpack/docs/container-wls.md

      There is a sample [Domain creation script](resources/wls/script/wlsDomainCreate.py) bundled within the buildpack that can be used as a template to modify/extend the resulting domain.

 	 Refer to [script](docs/container-wls-script.md) for more details.

-   * JVM related configuration (non-mandatory)

-     There can be a **`jvm`** folder within **`.wls`** with a yaml file for JVM configuration to be applied to the server instance.
-     There is a sample [JVM config](resources/wls/jvm/jvmConfig.yml) bundled within the buildpack that can be used as a template to modify/extend the resulting domain with additional datasources.

-	 Refer to [jvm](docs/container-wls-jvm.md) for more details.

    * JDBC Datasources related configuration (non-mandatory)

      There can be a **`jdbc`** folder within **`.wls`** with multiple yaml files, each containing configuration relating to datasources (single or multi-pool).